itsapi/web-design/README.md

 > We'll now have to wait 24h to find out if it's worked...
 > Then we can do the final stage.

+C:
+> it said up to 72, how will i know if its worked?

+M:
+> When you visit the domain, it should switch from 123-reg to get free
+> hosting.
+It you keep checking every so often, and message me when it
+> switches.
+If it takes longer than 1-2 days, it's probably not working, then
+> I'll help you some more.

+C:
+> no worries will let you know.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 ### coderqi - IN PROGRESS